-This process could take a while depending on the number and size of the disks.
+× Confirm Volume Creation Review the selected configuration.
+The process could take a while depending on the number and size of the disks.
 You can continue using other applications during this time.
+Proposed Configuration

 7. Wait until the process is completed, then click OK when prompted.